 This extremely rare issue, in which a baby is born with a complete lack of lactase, is inherited through a gene from both mother and father.
-Since the baby is completely intolerant of the lactose in breast milk, lactose-free infant formula is recommended.
-For a formula option that is completely free of lactose, ask your doctor about Enfamil ProSobee.
+Since the baby is completely intolerant of the lactose in breast milk, infant formula suitable for someone with lactose intolerance is recommended.
+For a formula option that is suitable for someone with lactose intolerance, ask your doctor about Enfamil ProSobee.
 It’s soy-based and has the complete nutrition your baby needs.

 Ask Your Pediatrician